 About Retinal Detachment

 A retinal detachment occurs when the retina is separated from its underlying blood supply.
-This can occur when a retinal hole or retinal tear allows fluid to pass behind the retina, lifting the retina away from the back surface of the eye like wallpaper peeling off a wall.
+This can occur when a retinal hole or retinal tears allows fluid to pass behind the retina, lifting the retina away from the back surface of the eye like wallpaper peeling off a wall.
 Retinal detachments are a common cause of visual loss and are often considered surgical emergencies.

 At Retina Consultants of Houston, our goal is to promptly and effectively diagnose a retinal detachment and then provide a timely, customized treatment plan to achieve the best possible outcome for each patient.